 Non-negotiables are things that my husband and I will always do (or will strive to do) or will never do (or will strive not to do).
 They encompass all aspects of marriage, from how we spend our money to how we spend our time.

-Here are some of ours:
+Here are some of our fight rules:

-• We will strive to have at least one date night each week.
+- We will strive to have at least one date night each week.
 We will always have at least two date nights a month.

 Avoid unfair fighting techniques by talking about them ahead of time.